 On April 6th 2010, the new ‘Fit Note’ will replace the ‘Sick Note’.
 In this document, Park City has listed employers’ frequently asked questions, the key differences between the old and new system and importantly, how the new fit notes will impact your business:

 Q. What is changing?
 What is the difference between a sick note and a new fit note?

-A. The sick note, in use until the 6th April 2010 allowed doctors to state whether an employee ‘Should’ or ‘Should Not’ work.
-In contrast, the fit note will allow doctors to state whether an employee is either ‘Unfit for work’ or ‘May be fit for work taking account of the following advice'.
+A. The sick note, in use until the 6th of April 2010 allowed doctors to state whether an employee ‘Should’ or ‘Should Not’ work.
+In contrast, the fit note will allow doctors to state whether an employee is either ‘Unfit for work’ or ‘May be fit for work taking account of the following advice’.
 Changes to the form will also allow a doctor to provide more information on your employee’s condition and how they might be able to return to work.

 Q. What do the two options available to GPs on the form mean?

 A. Unfit for work – This is just like on the old ‘sick note’ where the doctor advises your employee to “refrain from work”.
 The doctor’s assessment of your employee is that they have a health condition that prevents them from working for the stated period of time.